-Today has been a bit of a sad day insofar as I have sold my scooter after riding them for about 21 years and covering hundreds of thousands of miles taking in places like the Shetland Isles, Whitby and all over the North of England.
+I sold my scooter after riding them for about 21 years and covering hundreds of thousands of miles taking in places like the Shetland Isles, Whitby and all over the North of England.

-One of the reasons I have sold it is because I have simply lost faith and trust in the brand after a long running dispute with the local dealership that have continually ignored me regarding legitimate concerns that I have raised and escalated.
+One of the reasons I sold it is because I simply lost faith and trust in the brand after a long running dispute with the local dealership that continually ignored me regarding legitimate concerns that I raised and escalated.

-Anyone who has been following my blog and Facebook page will be aware that this began over a £53 panel that I believe (and the law of probabilities supports) was damaged whilst it was in for a service at the end of April.
-Any reputable and decent outfit would see it as an opportunity to ‘raise their game’ rather than treat a longstanding customer with contempt.
-However, the worst thing you can do is to ignore a customer and one who is as militant as me and runs a consumer website on these topics.
+This began over a £53 panel that I believe (and the law of probabilities supports) was damaged whilst it was in for a service a few months earlier.
+Any reputable and decent outfit would see it as an opportunity to ‘raise their game’ rather than treat a long-standing customer with contempt.
+However, the worst thing you can do is to ignore a customer and one who is as militant as me and runs a consumer blog on these topics.

-So, while I was killing time this morning waiting for the buyer to collect my scooter, I chose to e-mail the manufacturer once again to summarise my experience for the benefit of the Area Manager with links to blogs for ease of reference and it’s fair to say that I have an acidic and blistering tongue when it suits me!
+While I was killing time waiting for the buyer to collect my scooter, I chose to e-mail the manufacturer once again to summarise my experience for the benefit of the Area Manager with links to blogs for ease of reference.

 This is what I wrote and it took me less than 20 minutes;